Let’s Celebrate the Trail Together!

 9. My question isn’t answered here.
 Who should I contact?

-Please reach out to Aaron Gartrell (project leader) or Christy Page (staff support).
+Please reach out to Christy Page.

 The Children’s Home provides residential and community services to promote long-term well-being and success for vulnerable kids from across Maryland by giving them a safe and caring environment.
 With your help, we can continue to offer high-quality services to the kids who need them most.